PaddlePaddle/book/label_semantic_roles/README.en.md

 标注序列-> label sequence
 角色-> role

-This example illustrates the simplicity of sequence tagging because (1) shallow syntactic analysis reduces precision requirement of syntactic analysis; (2) pruning candidate arguments is removed; 3) argument identification and tagging are finished at the same time.
-Such unified methods simplify the precedure, reduce the risk of accumulating errors and boost the performance further.
+This example illustrates the simplicity of sequence tagging because (1) shallow syntactic analysis reduces the precision requirement of syntactic analysis; (2) pruning candidate arguments is removed; 3) argument identification and tagging are finished at the same time.
+Such unified methods simplify the procedure, reduce the risk of accumulating errors and boost the performance further.

 In this tutorial, our SRL system is built as an end-to-end system via neural network.
 We take only text sequences, without using any syntactic parsing results or complex hand-designed features.
 We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence and it's predicates, identify the corresponding arguments and their semantic roles by sequence tagging method.

 ## Model

-Recurrent Nerual Networks are important tools for sequence modeling and have been successfully used in some natural language processing tasks.
-Unlike Feed-forward neural netowrks, RNNs can model the dependency between elements of sequences.
+Recurrent Neural Networks are important tools for sequence modeling and have been successfully used in some natural language processing tasks.
+Unlike Feed-forward neural networks, RNNs can model the dependency between elements of sequences.
 LSTMs as variants of RNNs aim to model long-term dependency in long sequences.
 We have introduced this in [understand_sentiment](https://github.com/PaddlePaddle/book/tree/develop/understand_sentiment).
 In this chapter, we continue to use LSTMs to solve SRL problems.

 ### Stacked Recurrent Neural Network

-Deep Neural Networks allows to extract hierarchical represetations, higher layer can form more abstract/complex representations on top of lower layers.
-LSTMs when unfolded in time is deep, because a computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
+Deep Neural Networks allows to extract hierarchical representations.
+Higher layers can form more abstract/complex representations on top of lower layers.
+LSTMs when unfolded in time is a deep feed-forward neural network, because a computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
 However, the computation carried out at each time-step is only linear transformation, which makes LSTMs a shallow model.
 Deep LSTMs are typically constructed by stacking multiple LSTM layers on top of each other and taking the output from lower LSTM layer at time $t$ as the input of upper LSTM layer at time $t$.
-Deep, hierarchical nerual networks can be much efficient at representing some functions and modeling varying-length dependencies\[[2](#Reference)\].
+Deep, hierarchical neural networks can be much efficient at representing some functions and modeling varying-length dependencies\[[2](#Reference)\].

 However, deep LSTMs increases the number of nonlinear steps the gradient has to traverse when propagated back in depth.
 For example, 4 layer LSTMs can be trained properly, but the performance becomes worse as the number of layers up to 4-8.
-Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introduce shortcut connections to skip the intermediate nonlinear layers.
+Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
 Therefore, deep LSTMs can consider shortcut connections in depth as well.

 The operation of a single LSTM cell contain 3 parts: (1) input-to-hidden: map input $x$ to the input of forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping); (2) hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs; (3)hidden-to-output: this part typically involves an activation operation on hidden states.
-Based on the above stacked LSTMs, we add a shortcut connection: take the input-to-hidden from previous layer as a new input and learn another linear transfermation.
+Based on the above stacked LSTMs, we add a shortcut connection: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.

 Fig.3 illustrate the final stacked recurrent neural networks.